mshash8/movie-chatbot-rilla/README.md

 ## Getting Started

 ### Prerequisites
-To run Movie Chatbot Rilla, you will need Python 3.6 or higher.
+To run Movie Chatbot, you will need Python 3.6 or higher.
 It is recommended to use a virtual environment to manage the dependencies.

 ### Installation